babakfp/babakfp.ir/src/content/posts/the-right-way-to-implement-rtl-support-in-css/index.md

 Some properties (like [`text-align`](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Properties/text-align)) only have left and right sides, and some other properties (like [`vertical-align`](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Properties/vertical-align)) only have top and bottom properties.
 So, if we were to just use `--[start | end]`, would it be for left and right or top and bottom?

 So, using `--start` and `--end` won't work.
 Let's just use `--{inline,block}-{start-end}`.
 This would make it super clear what side we are targetting and remove any confusion and issues.

-## Always make sure to use as little as possible code

-For example, if your site is in LTR, you don't need to add CSS `text-align: left` to any or every element, unless it's necessary for some reason.

 ## CSS properties that need RTL support